CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \paragraph{Role of the auxiliary DLM loss.}

 Removing the ground-truth masked-denoising term (rows~4 and~6) raises HumanEval but lowers GSM8K, indicating a loss of math reasoning ability.
 A small auxiliary weight helps preserve this ability, and we find that general coding performance can be recovered with longer training.
+Accordingly, we use \(w_{\text{dlm}}{=}0.01\) for Dream and \(w_{\text{dlm}}{=}0.1\) for LLaDA, as the DLM loss on LLaDA has a smaller absolute scale.